Vagenas7119/aSDMs/README.md

 - **Phase 1** – Global models for widespread species.
 - **Phase 2** – Regional models for all species; for widespread ones the global prediction is used as an extra covariate.

-All required input layers and the model structure can be downloaded from the Zenodo (FAIR) online repository.
+All required input layers and the model structure can be downloaded from the Zenodo (FAIR) online repository (https://doi.org/10.5281/zenodo.21161971).

 ## Step 0 :: Required Packages